Resources

 • No print servers, mail servers, FTP servers, etc. are allowed.
 The network sharing of any computer-related device or materials that may cause excessive network traffic is forbidden.

-For policies, procedures and protocol relating to the USF Information Technology (IT), please refer to the Information Technology (IT) Residence Hall Information page on the USF IT website.
+• For policies, procedures and protocol relating to the USF Information Technology (IT), please refer to the USF IT website.

-All residents are required to complete a roommate agreement at the beginning of the assignment into their room.
-Resident Assistants and Community Managers will use the roommate agreement to open a discussion with each resident and address any existing and/or potential roommate conflicts.
-The Roommate Agreement, once agreed upon and signed by all roommates and a Residential Education staff member, is considered a binding agreement.
-If roommate conflicts continue, all roommates are encouraged to attend a mediation with the Resident Life Coordinator, Assistant Resident Life Coordinator, or Assistant Director.
+All residents are required to complete an agreement at the beginning of the assignment into their room.
+Residential Education staff will use the agreement to open a discussion with each resident and address any existing and/or potential conflicts in the community.
+Once agreed upon and signed by all roommates and a Residential Education staff member, is considered a binding agreement.
+If conflicts continue, all involved residents are encouraged to attend a mediation with a Residential Education staff member.

 Smoking, Tobacco, Vapor